sealightclock/test_flutter_dummy_mvvm_clean_bloc/CONTRIBUTING.md

 #### [GUIDELINE] Be careful when using package "permission_handler".

 It has been noticed that, while package "permission_handler" is flexible, it will silently fail on iOS Simulator when dealing with location permissions.
-Use "geolocator" package's internal permission API instead.
+Use "geolocator" package's own permission API instead.